SPONSORSHIP AND PATRONAGE

 Modern pentathlon - ENGIE ambassador in Saint-Etienne

 Elodie continued her ascent and was crowned European vice champion in 2015, world vice champion and then Olympic vice champion in 2016.
 The podium place in the Rio Olympics was recognition for both this Team ENGIE athlete, and for the French pentathlon: it was the first time an Olympic medal had been won by a French athlete in the history of the sport.
 Following a number of challenging years, Elodie made her comeback in 2021 when she was crowned world vice champion – what she needed to qualify for the Tokyo Olympics.
-Now, Elodie is focused on being picked for this summer and competing in her third – and most likely her last competition.
+With a remodeled training system and a newfound determination, Elodie qualified for Paris.
+After a superb job in fencing (27 fights won), she is responsible for swimming and horse riding.
+Starting in the lead of the last event, the laser-run, Elodie was overtaken but ensured a very nice silver medal.
+Second Olympic silver medal!

 Outside of her sports career, Elodie is also a member of the Armée des Champions : promoted to captain in 2022, she is also a sponsor of the “Gendarmes de Cœur” association, which helps members of the gendarmerie affected by illness, disability or the loss of a loved one.